bryonkucharski/Multiview-3D-VAE-GAN/README.md

 # Multiview-3D-VAE-GAN
-Final Project for my graduate course CMPSCI674 - Intelligent Visual Computing at UMass
+Final Project for my graduate course CMPSCI674 - Intelligent Visual Computing at UMass.
+A popular method in 3D object classification is to use multiple 2D images (views) of the 3D object and pass through independent CNN networks.
+Recent research in generative 3D deep learning includes generating 3D voxelized objects using the VAE-GAN architecture (3D-VAE-GAN).
+In this project, I extend the existing 3D-VAE-GAN to include multiple views of 2D images for generating voxel based 3D objects.
+I found that my method had a lower average reconstruction loss on the test dataset.

 The baseline code was taken from https://github.com/rimchang/3DGAN-Pytorch

-Multiview extension of the 3D-VAE-GAN architecture introduced in the paper "Learning a Probabilistic Latent Space of Object Shapes via 3D Generative-Adversarial Modeling".
+3D-VAE-GAN architecture is introduced in the paper "Learning a Probabilistic Latent Space of Object Shapes via 3D Generative-Adversarial Modeling".

 3D-GAN - a 3D model is generated from a random latent vector <br/>
 3D-VAE-GAN - A simple 2D image is encoded using a VAE and the corresponding 3D models are generated using a GAN.  <br/>